Paul A. Engelmayer: White-collar crime

 In 2017, Engelmayer presided over the trial on insider trading charges of John Afriyie, a Wall Street investment analyst who used his employer's confidential information relating to a potential acquisition of ADT Corp. as the basis to buy call options, which gained him more than $1.5 million when the acquisition was announced.
 Afriyie fled on the day of trial but was found and convicted.
 Engelmayer sentenced him to 45 months in prison.

 In 2021 and 2022, Engelmayer presided over the prosecution of five Long Island Rail Road officials for a scheme to inflate their overtime hours.
 Each, in 2018, reportedly received more than $200,000 in overtime pay, with one claiming to have worked 3,864 overtime hours on top of 1,682 regular hours.
 Engelmayer called the offense "an orgy of overtime fraud carried out on an epic scale".
 He imposed sentences ranging from two to eight months in prison.

-In 2022, Engelmayer sentenced Hollywood executive William Sadlier to six years' imprisonment for defrauding a BlackRock investment fund of more than $30 million, based on two wire fraud schemes in the course of which he fabricated a sham company and posed as a female executive of the company.
+In 2022, Engelmayer sentenced Hollywood executive William Sadlier to six years' imprisonment for defrauding a BlackRock investment fund of more than $30 million, based on two wire fraud schemes in which he posed as an executive of a sham company.

-In 2022, Engelmayer presided over the trial of Stefan Gillier, a Belgian national who had been extradited to the U.S., on wire fraud conspiracy charges based on a scheme to obtain over $6 million in aircraft parts.
+In 2022, Engelmayer presided over the trial of Stefan Gillier, a Belgian national extradited to the U.S., on wire fraud conspiracy charges based on a scheme to obtain over $6 million in aircraft parts.
 Gillier was convicted at trial.
 In 2023, Engelmayer sentenced him to 84 months in prison.

 In 2024, Engelmayer presided over the trial of Jonathan Moynahan Larmore, who was convicted of orchestrating a $77 million tender offer fraud.
-It involved announcing a fake tender offer for shares of WeWork Inc. by a company Larmore had founded at a price that stood to drive up WeWork's stock price.
+It involved announcing a fake tender offer for shares of WeWork Inc. by a company Larmore founded at a price that stood to drive up WeWork's stock price.
 Days earlier, Larmore had purchased thousands of WeWork options that stood to be worth millions of dollars had the scheme succeeded.